szabgab/perlmaven.com/books/perl-testing/src/test-builder/test-builder-intro.md

 # Test::Builder

-* Test::Builder

-Test modules created using Test::Builder all work nicely together.
+Test modules created using [Test::Builder](https://metacpan.org/pod/Test::Builder) all work nicely together.
 Among other things, they don't get confused with the counting of the tests.

 There are many Test::Builder based modules already available from CPAN.
 Not only Test::Simple and Test::More.

 * [Test::Warn](https://metacpan.org/pod/Test::Warn)